shokuninstudio/Dou/README.md

 A path can be anything you want it to be.
 Your daily diet, a mood or health tracker,  ideas for an app or business, a story outline, your goals ahead, or just random notes that you need help organising.
 You can have as many different paths you want on one canvas.
 Or you can create different canvases (saved as Dou files) for each path.

-After you have arranged text nodes in order and linked them up, ask your favourite Ollama hosted large language model for feedback, summaries and more.
+After you have arranged text nodes in order and linked them up, ask your favourite Ollama and LM Studio hosted large language model for feedback, summaries and more.

 [![temp-Image4-Weckl.avif](https://i.postimg.cc/FFqXxp9V/temp-Image4-Weckl.avif)](https://postimg.cc/s1pLjpGM)